-- 2 CPGs were cited to support cognitive assessment for Dementia. - The developer submitted the following: - updated evidence from the Alzheimer's Association 2018 Dementia Care Practice Recommendations: Person-Centered Assessment and Care Planning. - Evidence from Examining models of dementia care (ASPE Final Report No. 0212704.017.000.001), which recommends and references guidelines and reports that consistently support cognitive screening as a best practice is provided.
+- Two clinical practice guidelines were cited to support cognitive assessment for dementia. - The developer submitted the following: - Updated evidence from the Alzheimer's Association 2018 Dementia Care Practice Recommendations: Person-Centered Assessment and Care Planning. - Evidence from examining models of dementia care (Assistant Secretary for Planning and Evaluation Final Report No. 0212704.017.000.001), which recommends and references guidelines and reports that consistently support cognitive screening as a best practice is provided.

-- However, the lack of graded evidence from the guidelines presented along with a general absence of empirical studies that connect cognitive assessment of dementia cases to better outcomes for patients and their families, were cited as concerns for the Standing Committee. - The Committee noted that one useful result of deploying this measure is that it encourages longitudinal (in this case annual) assessment of dementia. - The Committee noted a significant performance gap that still exists especially for underserved populations. - During the post-comment call, the Committee opted to revote on the evidence criteria.
+- However, the lack of graded evidence from the guidelines presented, along with a general absence of empirical studies that connect cognitive assessment of dementia cases to better outcomes for patients and their families, were cited as concerns for the Standing Committee. - The Committee noted that one useful result of deploying this measure is that it encourages longitudinal (in this case, annual) assessment of dementia. - The Committee noted a significant performance gap still exists, especially for underserved populations. - During the post-comment call, the Committee opted to revote on the evidence criteria.
 The votes landed in favor of passing the measure on the evidence presented.
-The Committee decided to revote on evidence during the post-comment call because during the initial measure evaluation web meeting in June, the evidence vote resulted in a consensus not being met.
+The Committee decided to revote on evidence during the post-comment call, because during the initial measure evaluation web meeting in June, the evidence vote resulted in a consensus not being met.